 Term life insurance offers seniors affordable coverage for a specific period, typically 10, 15, or 20 years.
 It's a great choice if you're looking for temporary coverage for financial obligations or leaving a legacy.

-Term life has lower premiums compared to whole life insurance.
+Term life has lower life insurance premiums compared to whole insurance.
 You also have the option to convert to permanent coverage (with some term policies).

 Remember, premiums increase significantly when renewing or purchasing a new policy at an older age, so it makes sense lock in your coverage sooner than later.